goerz/cookiecutter-pypackage/README.md

 After you generate a new project from the cookiecutter template, you should do the following:

 *   Declare dependencies in `setup.py`, both for installation and development (testing).
-There are no additional [pip requirement files](https://pip.pypa.io/en/stable/user_guide/#requirements-files) (I find them unnecessary).
+There are no additional [pip requirement files](https://pip.pypa.io/en/stable/user_guide/#requirements-files) (These are for app deployment, not for packages!).

 *   If you are using `conda` as an `environment_manager`, you may list any dependency that you know has a conda package in `CONDA_PACKAGES` in `Makefile`.
 Also, if you are using Travis CI (`use_travis`), you should add the same packages in the `install` section of `.travis.yml`.
 Any dependencies not installed as conda packages will still automatically be installed via `pip`, so the use of conda packages is optional.
 However, if you do use conda packages, you must manually ensure that the list of conda packages in the various locations (`Makefile`, `.travis.yml`) stays in sync.
 Note that conda can be extremely slow, so it recommended to only install the base Python via conda, and other dependencies via pip, if possible.